- Joint Doctrine Indian Armed Forces

 - 19. The requirement of proceeding with single vendor situation is quite understandable given the small numbers of industries into defence equipment production, especially complex platforms and systems.
 How is transparency being assured in such cases?

 DPP does not permit procurement in a single vendor situation except under exceptional circumstances listed in DPP.
 More than 90% of procurement are carried out in multivendor situation.
-All single vendor procurements are also carried out with due deliberations and approvals at the highest level at DAC.
+All single vendor procurements are also carried out with due deliberations and approvals at highest level at DAC.

 - 20. What is the policy for price escalation for cases where the gap between contract negotiation and contract signing exceeds a year?

-Commercial offer of a vendor is valid for a certain time period as stipulated in RFP.
+Commercial offer of a vendor is valid for certain time period as stipulated in RFP.
 If validity of the offer expires before approval of Staff Evaluation Report, vendor(s) will be given the option of revising their commercial offer and they can revise their commercial offer at that stage.
 In all other eventualities, prices quoted by the vendor at RFP stage will remain unchanged irrespective of how much time it takes thereafter for signing of the contract.
 No escalation is permitted.
 Vendors are however entitled to exchange rate variation (ERV) on the value of imported content between opening of commercial offer and signing of contract.

 - 21. I am a manufacturer who is already marketing one or more defence products.
 I also have linkages with the DRDO.
 I intend expanding my product range to include additional defence products.
 Do I need any additional licences, follow any procedures etc?